Translational Molecular Medicine Research

 Partnership & Collaboration

 academic-and-industry-collborations-saint-johns-cancer-institute 2021Our Translational Molecular Medicine Department was initiated at the Saint John’s Cancer Institute in 1991 under Dr. Dave SB Hoon.
-Dr. Hoon’s research team has published over 400 publications in indexed scientific journals.
-We collaborate with academic and industry partners to fulfill our research goals.
+His research team has published over 500 publications in scientific journals.
+We collaborate with academic and industry partners to fulfill our translational research goals.
 Our academic partners help build programs, sharing knowledge and resources for the benefit of all partners, while our industry partners help us develop products and provide resources not available at the institute.
 The department has been supported by NIH/NCI grants for melanoma translational studies since 1992 while support for breast cancer has been provided by FFANY, ABC, Gonda, California Breast Cancer Program, DOD, and Komen foundations.
-Studies in prostate cancer have been supported by ABC and DOD in the past.
-Recent support in the last 8 years has been provided by the Adeleson Medical Research Foundation (AMRF) which includes DDR, Molecular Immunology, and Brain Metastasis as well as Epigenetic Sequence Platform Core, as Dr. Hoon is a member of the program.
-Additional major grant support include NCI Melanoma SPORE from the University of Penn, S. Riley Early Detection Pancreas Cancer, and the NIH NCI Preventative mushroom grant via City of Hope through support in various pharmaceuticals in translational studies and clinical trials.
+Studies in prostate cancer have been supported by ABC foundation and DOD in the past.
+Recent support in the last 8 years has been provided by the Adeleson Medical Research Foundation (AMRF) which includes projects related to DDR, Molecular Immunology, and Brain Metastasis as well as Epigenetic Sequence Platform Core, as Dr. Hoon is a senior member of the program.
+Additional major grant support include NCI Melanoma SPORE from the University of Penn, S. Riley Early Detection Pancreas Cancer, MiNk Therapeutics, Merck, BioDyne Inc., and the NIH NCI Preventative ROI Clinical Trial grant with the City of Hope, Duarte, CA.

 Currently, the members of the department are organized in different sections of research, these include:

-1. The identification of CTCs and CFNA in blood and urine for diagnosis and prognosis of patients during follow-up.
+1. The identification of cfNA and exosomes in blood and urine for diagnosis and prognosis of patients during follow-up.

-2. The understanding of different epigenetic mechanisms that regulate regional and distant(brain, visceral organ) metastasis.
+2. The understanding of epigenetic mechanisms that regulate regional and distant(brain, visceral organ) metastasis.

-3. Assessment of ubiquitin and ubiquilin pathways that promote tumor progression and treatment resistance.
+3. Assessment of ubiquitin and ubiquilin protein regulatory pathways that promote tumor progression and treatment resistance.

 4. Identification of mechanisms of primary brain and brain metastasis progression and tumor microenvironment interactions.